AlexJMcLean/bennetts-design-system/design.bennetts.com/content/design/index.md

 ---
 title: Design
-description: These are the principles that shape how we design all the experiences across the Shopify admin.
+description: These are the principles that shape how we design all of our experiences at Bennetts
 order: 3
-icon: PaintBrushMajor
+icon: format_paint
 ---